Effective experience rating for large insurance portfolios via surrogate modeling: A surrogate modeling approach

-\section{A Surrogate Modeling Approach}
+Along those lines, the use of the traditional linear credibility formula does not provide an effective approach to the calculation of premiums based on the claim history of policyholders under data-driven models.
+Therefore it is essential to be able to find a solution that provides accurate premium estimates, reduces the computational burden and is also interpretable.
+In the following sections, we propose a methodology that aims to address these challenges.

+\section{A surrogate modeling approach}

-In order to address the computational burden of computing premiums in large insurance portfolios and the lack of transparency in the resulting premiums, we propose using a custom-built \emph{surrogate modeling} approach.
-Surrogate models can help reduce the effort of computing the output of a function multiple times for different input values, especially when computing the output is computationally expensive.
-In such cases, a surrogate model approximates the output function in a more efficient way than the original computational process.
-The surrogate model is trained by using some known input-output pairs that are calculated using the true generating mechanism, and then extrapolates to new inputs to approximate their outputs.
+In order to address the mathematical intractability and computational burden for obtaining Bayesian premiums for general Bayesian models in the context of large insurance portfolios, we propose using a tailor-made \emph{surrogate modeling} approach.
+Surrogate models can help reduce the effort of computing the output of a function multiple times for different input values, especially when computing such output is computationally expensive.
+In such cases, a surrogate model approximates the output function in a more efficient way than the original computational process via a so-called surrogate function that usually has a closed-form and is easy to evaluate.
+The surrogate model is trained by using some known input-output pairs that are calculated using the true generating mechanism and then used to extrapolate to new inputs to approximate their outputs.
 The training and extrapolation are assumed to be computationally inexpensive when compared to the real mechanism generating the outputs (see \cite{sobester2008engineering} for more on surrogate modeling).
-Some applications of such models have been explored in actuarial science in \cite{lin2020efficient} and \cite{lin2020fast}, and in ratemaking in \cite{henckaerts2022stakes}.
+Some applications of such models have been explored in actuarial science in \cite{lin2020efficient} and \cite{lin2020fast}, and also in ratemaking in \cite{henckaerts2022stakes}.

-In our context, the numerical challenge we aim to address with the surrogate model is the repeated use of numerical methods to compute the Bayesian credibility premiums.
-To introduce the main idea, note that any credibility formula under any premium principle can be generally expressed as:

-where $G_{\Pi} (\cdot)$ is the theoretical or true functional form that links the claim history of the policyholder $\mathbf{Y}_n$ and the set of model parameters $\mathcal{O}$ to the credibility premium under the premium principle $\Pi$.
-Essentially, the function $G_{\Pi} (\cdot)$ is the integral of the premium principal with respect to the posterior predictive distribution, which, in turn, is the integration of the posterior distribution, as shown in Equation (\ref{eqn1}).
-The functional form of $G_{\Pi} (\cdot)$ entirely depends on the premium principle and the underlying Bayesian model.
-For instance, consider the net premium principle, a model distribution from the exponential family, and its conjugate prior distribution.
-Under some regularity conditions, the function $G_{\Pi}$ admits an explicit solution as shown by \cite{jewell1974credible}:

-where $Z_n $ is the so-called credibility factor, and $\Pi(Y_{n+1})=E(Y_{n+1})$ is the so-called manual premium, which is the premium determined by the underlying Bayesian model without accounting for the claim history.
-Do note that this is one of the very few cases where there is an explicit expression.